01 – In Australia, Bob Hawke becomes ACTU president.

 28 – Avoiding a lawsuit by Eva von Zeppelin, a descendant of the airship designer Count Ferdinand, Led Zeppelin performs in Denmark under the pseudonym The Nobs.

-02 – Rhodesia declares itself a republic, dissolving ties with Britain.
+02 – Prime Minister of Rhodesia, Ian Smith, illegally declares the country a republic, dissolving ties with Britain.

 04 – The French submarine Eurydice sinks after an explosion, with the loss of 57 lives.